Casa Pedregal Luis Barragan Mexico City Mexico ArchEyes model onnis luque

 An Icon of Modern Mexican Architecture

-Casa Pedregal’s unique design transcended mere aesthetics; it became a symbol of Mexican identity and architectural modernity.
+Casa Pedregal’s unique design transcended mere aesthetics, symbolizing Mexican identity and architectural modernity.
 Luis Barragán’s innovative use of space, color, and light embodied a new wave of architecture that fused international modernism with Mexican tradition.

-The recent restoration of Casa Prieto López carried out between 2014 and 2016, highlights the timelessness of Barragán’s vision.
+The recent restoration of Casa Prieto López, which was carried out between 2014 and 2016, highlights the timelessness of Barragán’s vision.
 Led by Jorge Covarrubias of Parque Humano, the restoration emphasized the original integrity of the design while adapting it to modern needs.

 With an area of 5,000 m2, the restoration project was an intricate endeavor that respected the initial architectural language.
 The process involved meticulous attention to detail and a profound understanding of Barragán’s architectural philosophy.